Blockmandoo/Myndrios-Magic-System/classes.md

 Fire + Clubs

+- **Description:** The Flamebreaker is a powerful warrior who combines the raw, blunt force of a Club with the destructive intensity of Fire.
+This class is known for its ability to crush foes with fiery might, using their heavy club to deliver devastating blows that erupt in flames.
+Flamebreakers are relentless in combat, excelling at close-range destruction and crowd control by setting the battlefield ablaze with every swing.
+- **Abilities:**
+  - **Molten Smash:** The Flamebreaker slams their fiery club into the ground, creating a shockwave of molten fire that spreads outwards.
+This attack deals significant fire and physical damage to enemies caught in the blast, leaving them burning.
+  - **Blazing Onslaught:** The Flamebreaker unleashes a series of rapid, flaming strikes with their club, overwhelming a single target or a small group of enemies.
+Each hit builds up heat, causing the final blow to erupt in a powerful fire explosion.
+  - **Ember Shield:** By channeling fire magic through their club, the Flamebreaker creates a protective shield of swirling embers.
+This shield reduces incoming damage and burns any enemies who strike the Flamebreaker in melee.
+  - **Inferno Quake:** The Flamebreaker slams their club into the ground with immense force, causing a fiery earthquake that knocks down and damages all nearby enemies.
+The ground remains scorched, dealing ongoing fire damage to anyone standing in the area.
+  - **Eruption Strike:** The ultimate ability allows the Flamebreaker to channel their fire magic into a single, devastating blow.
+When the club hits the ground, it causes a massive eruption of fire and magma, dealing massive area-of-effect damage and leaving the ground ablaze.
+- **Combat Style:** The Flamebreaker excels in close-quarters combat, using their heavy club to deliver powerful, fire-infused strikes that cause widespread destruction.
+Their abilities focus on combining physical power with fire magic, making them formidable at both dealing damage and controlling the battlefield through fiery shockwaves and eruptions.
+- **Regard:** Flamebreakers are both feared and respected for their sheer destructive capability.
+Their ability to combine the crushing power of a club with the consuming force of fire makes them a dominant force in any battle.
+While they may lack the finesse of more agile fighters, their overwhelming strength and fiery wrath ensure that they are a force to be reckoned with, capable of turning the tide of battle through sheer force and flame.

 <!-- Fire + Daggers = Inferno Blade -->

 ### Inferno Blade

 Fire + Daggers

+- **Description:** The Inferno Blade is a swift and deadly assassin who combines the speed and precision of Daggers with the fiery power of Fire.
+Masters of close-range combat, Inferno Blades rely on fast, burning strikes that leave their enemies scorched and disoriented.
+These assassins strike swiftly and with deadly accuracy, using flames to enhance their attacks and cripple their opponents.
+- **Abilities:**
+  - **Ember Strike:** The Inferno Blade ignites their daggers and delivers a series of quick, burning strikes to their target.
+Each attack sets the target on fire, dealing additional damage over time.
+  - **Blazing Dash:** The Inferno Blade charges forward in a flash of flame, passing through enemies and slashing them with fiery daggers.
+This attack allows them to quickly engage or disengage while leaving a trail of fire in their wake.
+  - **Flame Veil:** The Inferno Blade cloaks themselves in a shroud of fire, increasing their speed and reducing their visibility.
+While under this effect, enemies that attack them in melee take burn damage, and the Inferno Blade's attacks deal increased fire damage.
+  - **Infernal Shiv:** The Inferno Blade throws a dagger imbued with explosive fire magic at their target.
+Upon impact, the dagger explodes, dealing significant fire damage to the target and nearby enemies.
+  - **Eruption Assault:** The Inferno Blade channels all their fire magic into their daggers, performing a devastating flurry of strikes that culminates in a fiery explosion.
+This ultimate ability deals massive damage to a single target and ignites the surrounding area with intense flames.
+- **Combat Style:** Inferno Blades are fast, agile, and precise, specializing in hit-and-run tactics and assassination.
+They excel in dealing high burst damage with their rapid fire-infused dagger strikes.
+Their abilities allow them to move quickly through the battlefield, striking enemies with fiery precision and leaving them burned and vulnerable.
+- **Regard:** Inferno Blades are seen as dangerous and unpredictable combatants.
+Their combination of speed, stealth, and fire magic makes them formidable assassins and skirmishers.
+While their focus on agility and burst damage means they aren't built for prolonged fights, their ability to eliminate key targets swiftly and disappear into the flames makes them highly valued for strategic strikes.

 <!-- Fire + Dual Blades = Scorching Duelist -->